Video Tape Recycling: How to Properly Dispose of Old VHS Tapes

 While recycling VHS tapes is important for environmental sustainability, it’s important to note that High Tech Recycling currently does not have the capacity to process these materials.

 However, this doesn’t mean your old tapes have to end up in a landfill.
-For responsible disposal options, we encourage you to visit Earth911’s comprehensive recycling directory at https://search.earth911.com/.
+For responsible disposal options, we encourage you to visit Earth911’s comprehensive recycling directory .
 Here, you can find local recycling solutions where you can ask if they accept VHS tapes, and ensure that your VHS tapes are handled in an environmentally responsible manner.

 Related posts